icornelius/boethius2019/index.md

 ## February 22 (wk7)
 Meet in room 380.
-Into the Vernacular II: Will and the Church.
+Vernacular personification allegory II: Will and the Church.
 Reading:

 * *Piers Plowman*, Prol.--*passus* 12